-This book explores the processes by which, in the twenty years after 9/11, the practices of urban security and counter-terrorism have impacted upon the everyday experiences of the Western city.
-Highlighting the localised urban responses to new security challenges, it reflects critically upon the historical trajectory of techniques of territorialisation and physical protection, urban surveillance, and the increasing need for cities to enhance resilience and prepare for anticipated future attacks, and unpacks the practices and impacts of the intensification of recent urban security practices in the name of countering terrorism.
+This book explores the processes by which, in the 20 years after 9/11, the practices of urban security and counter-terrorism have impacted the everyday experiences of the Western city.
+Highlighting the localised urban responses to new security challenges, it reflects critically upon the historical trajectory of techniques of territorialisation and physical protection, urban surveillance and the increasing need for cities to enhance resilience and prepare for anticipated future attacks and unpacks the practices and impacts of the intensification of recent urban security practices in the name of countering terrorism.

 The book will be of interest to students and scholars of politics, war studies, urban studies, geography, sociology, criminology, and the growing market of security and resilience professionals, as well as non-academic audiences seeking to understand responses to terrorist risk.

 - Introduction: Security and the urban imagination

 - Detonation boulevards

 - Padded bunkers

 - Territorial security and the panoptical gaze